 You Don’t Get Raises

-If reducing monthly expenses is one pillar of paying off student loans, the other pillar is finding ways to generate additional income.
+If reducing monthly expenses is one pillar of paying off student loans, the other pillar is finding ways to utilize additional income.

 Suppose you get a raise at work and earn an extra $100 per pay period.
 Don’t spend that raise.
 Don’t think, now I can afford to ______.
 You don’t get raises when you have student loans.

-This approach may sound harsh, but it is the easiest way to get really aggressive on student loan payments.
+This approach may sound harsh, but it is the easiest way to get aggressive on student loan payments.
 We can’t miss what we never had.
 Raise or not, your monthly budget stays the same.
-It isn’t a sacrifice, it is just continuing the status quo.
+It isn’t a sacrifice; it is just continuing the status quo.

 Yes… more talk of budgets… it really is that important.